St. Lawrence species

 LIFE EXPECTANCY:

-Less than one year.
+Less than 1 year.

 LIFE CYCLE:

 Slimy whip weed is a thread-like algae.
 Its frond consists of a main axis, to which are attached long, whip-like branches no more than 3 mm wide.
 These threads can carry many shorter ones.
-Its color varies from dark brown to black.
+Its colour varies from dark brown to black.

-Coastal zone, up to 3 m deep.
+Coastal zone, up to 3 m depth.

 Slimy whip weed clings to rocky bottoms and likes areas exposed to waves.